beginning of content

 Are low GI foods always a healthy choice?

 When making healthy choices, it’s important to look at a food’s overall nutritional value.
-Some important factors to consider are:
+Important factors to consider include:

 What can I do to lower the GI of the foods I eat?

-Here are some tips for lowering the GI of your meal:
+Here are some tips to lower the GI of your meal:

 Check your symptoms Find a health service